The Hottest and Most Brilliant Business Tips for YOU – the Best Business Holiday Greetings and More

 As noted above, good technology can help in both areas.
 So make sure your databases are up to date, and they are as complete as possible.
 If your speed is slipping, considering updating both your computer hardware and software.
 And if your personalization is faltering, considering hiring more customer service reps.

-Our following life-changing tip concerns managing your time better.
+Our following tip concerns managing your time better.
 Hackernoon put together five excellent tips to help keep you from putting your head down at 9 AM and then suddenly it’s 5 PM.
 Yeah, we’ve all been there.

 And so our favorite tip is one we wholeheartedly endorse – going to bed early and getting up early.
 Oh, and by the way, you may find it saves you an enormous amount of time you’re not even expecting.
 Why?
 Because if everyone else is commuting at 8, and you’re commuting at 7, your commute will be shorter.
 And the same is true by leaving at 4 instead of 5.